 Our site is reader supported so when you click a link to Amazon we may earn an affiliate commission.

-Learn which best fly zappers kill flies and mosquitos the best in your home
+UK’s best fly zappers are electric fly killers that’ll kill mosquitos in your home too

 With that said, I have rated the best fly zappers based on safety for the user, effectiveness at killing flies and mosquitos, price, reliability, sturdiness of the racket, and how long the battery lasts.

 Best fly zappers that are electric fly killers – editor picks:

 Alternative if the ZAP IT!
 Bug Zapper is unavailable: The Executioner Fly Zapper Mosquito Swatter Racket or the ZOMAKE Detachable Electric Mosquito Fly Swatter

 If you’re still not sure which product deserves your money, take a quick look at our fly zappers buyer’s guide.
 We have briefly covered a few of the things that you might want to consider.
 The problem with electric fly killers are they are packing some serious volts, this means serious danger in some cases – particularly the mains electric versions, much less of a concern is the fly swatters.